-Wajibu Wetu programme
+The Wajibu Wetu programme

-Wajibu Wetu works with grassroots organisations and movements who employ media, cultural and art work to raise women's, men's and youth's level of civic consciousness, promote active citizenship and enhance responsiveness of duty bearers.
-The programme achieves this by supporting non-traditional civil society organisations working within culture and media spaces whose work, though small in scale, has impacted positively towards addressing injustices and human rights violations.
+Wajibu Wetu works with dynamic and innovative organisations who employ media, cultural and art to raise women's, men's and youth's level of civic consciousness, promote active citizenship and enhance the responsiveness of duty bearers.
+This is done through creative avenues like the use of music, traditional and new media, artivism (art for activism), cultural festivals, documentaries, investigative journalism among others, whose civic engagements, though small in scale, has impacted positively towards addressing injustices and human rights violations.

 As such, the programme works with a broad range of strategic national, grassroots, traditional and non-traditional organisations implementing projects that promote good democratic culture, gender equality and respect for human rights in Kenya.

 The programme achieves this through; strengthening capacities of these actors of change; subgranting to various organisations; support activities around civil society collaboration for policy advocacy and identifying and supporting, through seed granting, grassroots organizations with innovative initiatives, particularly at the grassroots level and in marginalised areas

 Wajibu Wetu further continues to nurture grassroots organisations that operate in marginalised areas and support the advancement of democratic culture and gender equality at the grassroots level.

 The Wajibu Wetu Programme Phase II Summary